|Full Form||Post Graduate Diploma in Management|

 Effective time management: Focus points should be kept in mind, with special emphasis on weaker subjects and the daily practice of numerical problems.
 A timetable should be drawn, and the candidate should follow the timeline with dedication and diligence.

 Enrolling in coaching institutes: A coaching class or a tutor especially for clearing the entrance exam is a bonus as the teacher will help a candidate to focus on weaker zones and will aid in practice and comprehension of topics.

 Practice makes perfect: Candidates should practice and revise before the exam so that it reduces the unnecessary pressure one day before the examination.

 The core and elective subjects followed in the curriculum of the Post Graduate Diploma in Management [PGDM] course are listed below.
 While the subject list may vary from college to college, the crux of the subject composition remains the same for most colleges in India.

-The average course fees for an aspirant pursuing Post Graduate Diploma In Management [PGDM] course ranges between INR 1 lakh - INR 15 lakhs per annum.
+The PGDM fees for an aspirant pursuing Post Graduate Diploma In Management [PGDM] course ranges between INR 1 lakh - INR 15 lakhs per annum.
 This valuation may vary based on the prestige, faculty, infrastructure and placement history of the concerned college or institute or university.

 The course syllabus pursued in the curriculum of Post Graduate Diploma In Management [PGDM] course is tabulated below.
 While the curricula of certain colleges may vary, the crux of the syllabus structure is maintained throughout.